Wannatalk/WannatalkAPI-iOS/README.md

 ### To create auto tickets: All tickets will create automatically when autotickets is true, otherwise user have to enter subject to create ticket
     [WTSDKManager EnableAutoTickets:YES]; // Default Value: false

+### To enable or disbale chat profile page
+    [WTSDKManager EnableChatProfile:NO]; // Default Value: true

+### To show or hide close button in chat page
+    [WTSDKManager ShowExitButton:YES]; // Default Value: false

+### To show or hide participants in chat profile page
+    [WTSDKManager ShowChatParticipants:NO]; // Default Value: true